 Winter Pest Control Tips

-has provided several pest control tips that homeowners can use to prevent winter pests from invading your home.
+Pest control tips that homeowners can use to prevent winter pests from invading their homes:

 - Seal the holes and cracks outside your house to prevent rodents from gaining access to your home.
 Always check the spots where pipes and utilities enter your house.
 A rodent can fit through an opening that is as small as a dime.